No-Scalpel Vasectomy in North Dallas, TX

 We recommend that patients rest for at least one or two days post-procedure.
 Shortly after this period, you should be able to return to regular activities.
 If you are unsure about whether or not it is safe to engage in any routine task, please consult with your physician.

-Schedule a Vasectomy Consultation
+Schedule a Vasectomy Consultation in Dallas or Plano, TX

 If you would like additional information about the no-scalpel vasectomy procedure or would like to see if you are a candidate, please contact us today to schedule an appointment with urologist Mitchell Moskowitz, MD at our office in Dallas or Plano.
 You may also request an appointment with him online using our secure form.